percona/k8spsmdb-docs/docs/scaling.md

 There are multiple components that Operator deploys and manages: MongoDB replica set instances, mongos and config server instances, etc. To add or reduce CPU or Memory you need to edit corresponding sections in the Custom Resource.
-We follow the structure for requests and limits that Kubernetes [provides](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+We follow the structure for requests and limits that Kubernetes [provides :material-arrow-top-right:](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 To add more resources to your MongoDB replica set instances, edit the following section in the Custom Resource: